glorious-conversation-design/decipher-survey-sync/readme.md

    cd decipher-survey-sync
    ```

-4. Start the Decipher Survey Sync by executing the following command from the `decipher-survey-sync/` directory:
+4. Start the Decipher Survey Sync by executing the following command in the terminal (from the `decipher-survey-sync/` directory):

    * On Windows